More info to come!

 Through attending IFC Academy later in the spring, IFC Presidents will apply what they’ve learned at PRIME as they begin to lead their councils.
 PRIME and IFC Academy are complimentary experiences that set the IFC President up for success during his time in office.
 The curriculum in both programs is unique, and the experiences build upon each other.
 We encourage the IFC President to attend PRIME to focus on his own role and leadership, and the entire council to attend IFC Academy to enhance their team.

-PRIME 2019 will take place in Cincinnati, Ohio.
-The program will be held at the Doubletree by Hilton–Cincinnati Airport.
-Participants will have rooms in the hotel, and all sessions and meals will take place on-site.
+PRIME 2019 is expected to be in Cincinnati, Ohio.
+Participants will have rooms in a hotel, and all sessions and meals will take place on-site.

 Registration costs are inclusive of meals, lodging and program materials.
 Registration including a hotel room at double occupancy is $575; at quad occupancy, it’s $475.